I have an urgent dental problem and cannot find an NHS dentist. How can I get help?

 I/my family member has additional need.
 Is there any support for them to access an NHS dentist?

-Community Dental Services are provided by Somerset NHS Foundation Trust (SFT).
-The team at Somerset provide Special Care and Paediatric Dentistry (SCPD) which is the treatment of:
+Community dental services are provided by Somerset NHS Foundation Trust (SFT), who provide dental services in both the East and West of Dorset.
+The community dental services team provide special care and paediatric dentistry (SCPD) which is the treatment of:

-Referrals to the service can by made by a dentist or other healthcare professional using the forms on the website.
+Please note: referrals to the service can only be by made by a dentist or other healthcare professional using the forms on the website.

 I am housebound – will a dentist visit me in my own home?